 Principles of Consolidation.
-The consolidated financial statements have been prepared in accordance with Generally Accepted Accounting Principles for investment companies.
+The consolidated financial statements have been prepared in accordance with Generally Accepted Accounting Principles for investment companies and include the accounts of the Company and its wholly owned subsidiary.
 All significant intercompany accounts and transactions have been eliminated in consolidation.